Dudemanguy/password-sanity/README.md

 ```

 ## Setup
 password-sanity relies on gpg for encryption and decryption.
 You will need to have generated your own gpg key pair with the private key in your keyring.
 Just run `gpg --full-gen-key` and follow the instructions.
-After you have a usable gpg key, you need to specify two variables in the `~/.config/pws/config` file (simply create it if it doesn't exist) like so:
+After you have a usable gpg key, you need to specify two variables in the `~/.config/pws/config`  (`AppData\Roaming\pws\config` for Windows) file (simply create it if it doesn't exist) like so:
 ```
 gpg=user@domain.com
 clipboard-copy=prog --args $value